-Motor control is the study of posture and the movements that are involved in with the structures and mechanisms that are used by the central nervous system for the assimilation and integration of sensory information from our previous experiences.
+Motor control is the study of posture and the movements involved in the structures and mechanisms used by the central nervous system to assimilate and integrate sensory information from our previous experiences.

-Motor learning is the utilization of motor control processes in the practice and experience, which leads to somewhat permanent change in capacity for producing skilled movement.
+Motor learning uses motor control processes in practice and experience, leading to a somewhat permanent change in capacity for producing skilled movement.

 Motor development is the cumulative change in motor behavior over time in our lifespan.

-For movements to be organized and efficient, the human movement system needs to exhibit precise control over the collective segments.
+For movements to be organized and efficient, the human movement system must exhibit precise control over the collective segments.

-This control of segments is an integrated process that uses the neural, skeletal, and muscular components that work together for the production of motor responses.
+This control of segments is an integrated process that uses the neural, skeletal, and muscular components that work together to produce motor responses.

-Motor control is essentially concerned with the neural structures involved I motor behavior and their production of movement.
+Motor control is essentially concerned with the neural structures involved in motor behavior and their movement production.

 Sensory information is used to protect the body from harm.

-It also is used to give feedback regarding the movements to acquire and refine our skills with perceptions and sensations.
+It also gives feedback regarding the movements to acquire and refine our skills with perceptions and sensations.

-This is a form of sensory information that comes from the mechanoreceptors found in the body, and it is used to give information about the static and dynamic movements, positions, and sensations of the muscle forces and movements.
+This is a form of sensory information that comes from the mechanoreceptors found in the body.
+It gives information about the static and dynamic movements, positions, and sensations of the muscle forces and movements.

-It is the culmination of the inputs from sensory afferents that allows us to perceive and be aware of the position in space that are limbs and body are in.
+It is the culmination of the inputs from sensory afferents that allows us to perceive and be aware of the position in space that are limbs and body is in.